-To begin with, sweet potatoes are surprisingly low in calorie – one medium spud is only 100 calories.
-Additionally, because they are made up of complex carbohydrates, they help you store energy that will keep you going throughout the day and avoid that late afternoon crash.
+To begin with, sweet potatoes are surprisingly low in calories – one medium spud is only about 100 calories.
+Additionally, because they are made up of complex carbohydrates, they help you store energy that will keep you going throughout the day.

-Sweet potatoes are also high in Vitamin A, which helps play an important role in vision, as well as proper bone and immune system development, Vitamin C, which is essential for healthy tissue development and healing wounds, and manganese, which helps the body process nutrients and keep blood sugar low.
-This, paired with sweet potatoes’ low glycemic index, makes them a good dietary choice for diabetics. *If you don't like sweet potatoes, you can easily recreate this recipe with any kind of potato you like.
+Sweet potatoes are also high in Vitamin A, which plays an important role in vision, as well as proper bone and immune system development; Vitamin C, which is essential for healthy tissue development and healing wounds; and manganese, which helps the body process nutrients and keep blood sugar low.
+All of this, paired with sweet potatoes’ low glycemic index, makes them a good dietary choice for diabetics, since they cause a lower and slower rise in blood glucose. *If you don't like sweet potatoes, you can easily recreate this recipe with any kind of potato you like.

 Love sweet potatoes?
 Check out this Healthy packed lunch idea - Quick & easy to-go lunch

 The healthy perks don’t stop there.
 Sweet potatoes are a good source of fiber, which helps keep you feeling fuller longer.
 The nutrient-dense tuber is also higher in antioxidants than many veggies, which may help reduce the risk of cancer and other chronic diseases.

 Beyond the sweet potato’s myriad of health benefits, they are also mouthwateringly delicious and easy to incorporate into different dishes.
 For all of these reasons, sweet potatoes are commonly used in cuisines all over the world.